Australian bushfires threaten properties, close roads

 A 13-year-old boy and a 40-year-old man were charged on Sunday for allegedly starting fires.

 Temperatures climbed above 45 degrees Celsius in some parts.
-Dry and hot northwesterly winds coming from Australia's desert center, some up to 75 kilometers an hour, were fanning the bushfires.
+Dry and hot northwesterly winds coming from Australia's desert centre, some up to 75 kilometres an hour, were fanning the bushfires.

 A southerly wind change associated with a cold front was forecast to arrive by early evening, the Bureau of Meteorology said.